mozilla/addon-sdk/packages/api-utils/docs/window/utils.md

 Optionally more configuration options via second `options` argument.
-If `options.close` is `false` unregistered window won't automatically be closed on application quit, preventing application from quiting.
+If `options.close` is `false` unregistered window won't automatically be closed on application quit, preventing application from quitting.
 While this is possible you should make sure to close all such windows manually:

     let { backgroundify, open } = require('api-utils/window-utils');